DipanshukrGit/Habit_Tracker/README.md

 - 📌 Add habits with daily or weekly frequency
 - ✅ Mark habits as completed each day
 - 🔥 Track current streaks and daily completions
-- 📊 View insightful habit statistics
+- 📊 View insightful habit statistics.

 ---